Sometimes a job search feels like you are climbing a mountain, like the guy on the left with limited resources and

-It's easy to get discouraged after working at a job search for a length of time with no apparent success.
+It's easy to get discouraged after working at your job search for a length of time without apparent success.

 Job search success will come, but success seldom seems to come soon enough.

 You're not "bad" or "incompetent" because you are unemployed, although if you've been unemployed for several months, you may think that you are.
 Consider that you were in the wrong place at the wrong time, particularly if you were part of a corporate layoff or downsizing.

 See what you can learn from it (pay more attention to office politics or to the signs that the company was headed for financial difficulties, etc.), and move on.

 [If the job loss was a big surprise, you may need to go through a period of mourning.
 Then, if you are angry, dump the anger (but not on social media!) so it doesn't sabotage your job search.
 It's been highly recommended to write it all down.
 Spill out the anger and the frustration and the injustices in writing.
 You don't need to do anything with what you've written; you just unburden yourself of the anger by expressing it harmlessly.
 There's research that shows it helps you to move on with your life.]